4-6-2: Finland

 Twenty-two Pacific locomotives of the Class Hr1, numbers 1000 to 1021 and named Ukko-Pekka after the nickname of Finnish President Pehr Evind Svinhufvud, were constructed in Finland by Tampella and Lokomo between 1937 and 1957.
-They were the largest passenger locomotives to be built and used in Finland and remained the primary locomotives on express trains for Southern Finland until 1963, when the class Hr12 diesel locomotives took over.
+They were the largest passenger locomotives to be built and used in Finland and remained the primary locomotives on express trains for Southern Finland until 1963, when the Hr12 class diesel locomotives took over.

 The last two Class Hr1 locomotives to be built in 1957, numbers 1020 and 1021, Lokomo works numbers 474 and 475, were equipped throughout with SKF C-type roller bearings, even on the coupled rod big ends, and represented a fine combination of American and German locomotive building practices.
 They were, along with the Deutsche Bundesbahn class 10, the last new-built Pacific type locomotives in Europe.

 When tested after delivery from Lokomo or Tampella, each locomotive reached 140 km/h, but in everyday service their speed was limited to 110 km/h.
 All the locomotives were initially located at Pasila depot in Helsinki, but in 1959 the last seven to be built were transferred to Kouvola depot.

 By European standards, Class Hr1 locomotives ran high annual kilometre figures, between 125000 and 140000 km per locomotive per year between 1937 and 1963.
 The two fully roller bearing-equipped locomotives even exceeded the 150000 km mark in 1961, the highest annual kilometre figure to be obtained by a steam locomotive in Northern Europe.
 The only similar annual kilometres by European Pacific type locomotives were run in Germany and by the roller bearing-equipped Peppercorn Class A1 locomotives of the London and North Eastern Railway in the United Kingdom.

 At least twelve class Hr1 locomotives were preserved as at April 2008, of which two were in operational condition.
 These were no. 1021, owned by the VR Group, and the privately owned no. 1009.
 No. 1001 was reserved for the Railway Museum in Hyvinkää and no. 1002 was reserved for the city of Helsinki as a possible static monument.